-While using the improper curling form may well enable you to curl larger dumbbells, the extra resistance won't be going straight to your biceps.
-Most of the tension, in fact, will get distributed to the muscles that you're using to cheat.
-Therefore, you won't actually be getting any extra bicep stimulation for your efforts.
+While using the improper curling form may well enable you to exceed the average dumbbell curl weight, the extra resistance won’t be going straight to your biceps.
+Most of the tension, in fact, will get distributed to the muscles that you’re using to cheat.
+Therefore, you won’t actually be getting any extra bicep stimulation for your efforts.

 Instead, use the proper dumbbell curl form by locking your abs, legs, and glutes in place.
 This will prevent these body parts from generating momentum while also keeping your core strong, rigid, and ready to curl.

-Similarly, keep your elbows still during the initial lifting phase of the rep. It's okay to allow a small amount of shoulder and elbow movement as you contract your biceps (the biceps is a shoulder flexor, after all).
+Similarly, when you’re performing bicep exercises at home or in the gym, you need to keep your elbows still during the initial lifting phase of the rep. It’s okay to allow a small amount of shoulder and elbow movement as you contract your biceps (the biceps is a shoulder flexor, after all).
 However, keep it within reason.
 A small amount of shoulder flexion goes a long way toward intensifying the peak contraction.